yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Units in cities cost no Maintenance"
 	Applicable to: Global

-??? example  "Receive free [unit] when you discover [tech]"
-	Example: "Receive free [Musketman] when you discover [Agriculture]"

-	Applicable to: Global

 ??? example  "Enables embarkation for land units"
 	Applicable to: Global